Location

 Season Top Season

-Triglav National Park offers a variety of outdoor activities, like trail hiking, mountain biking, or just enjoying the nature of the Julian Alps.
-If you’re an adventure seeker you can visit the few camps on Soča river which offer white water rafting.
-There is no need to have any special skills and after a short briefing you will be ready to hit the rapids under the supervision of a local rafting guide.
-It is also suitable for children so the whole family can enjoy it together.
+If you’re an adventure seeker, you can visit the camps on the Soča River which offer white water rafting.
+There is no need to have any special skills, and after a short briefing you will be ready to hit the rapids under the supervision of a local rafting guide.